samends/newspaper-wp-theme/README.md

-Wordpress theme for the daily campus
+Wordpress theme for a campus newspaper